Kracken256/quix/docs/docs/comments.md

 Comments
 ---

 QUIX allows you to add comments to your code.
 Comments are ignored by the compiler and may be used to provide additional information about the code.
 Comments may contain UTF-8 Unicode characters in them.
-There are two classes of comments in J:
+There are two classes of comments:
 - Single-line comments
 - Multi-line comments